Dalits in Bihar: 1977 Belchhi massacre

 Belchi is a village located in the Patna district, and in the 1970s, Kurmis happened to be the "dominant caste" here.
 The village has a nominal presence of upper-castes, and the "educational mobility" between the upper-caste was also nominal, contrary to the other caste groups, like the Scheduled Caste and the middle range castes, in which Kurmis were included.
 The region was known as "Kurmistan" (land of Kurmis), and the peasants of the Kurmi community had become landlords, with complete monopoly over the agricultural land, as a result of their flourishing business of Onion and Potato cultivation, which brought surplus income to them.
 They owned most of the cold storage, trucks and brick-kilns in the area and the dominance of armed gangsters like Indradeo Chaudhary, Mahavir Mahto and Parsuram Dhanuk, also bolstered the preponderance of Kurmis over the region.

 Of the Schedule Caste groups, the Paswans and the Musahars, were numerically important.
 The Dalits were led by Singheshwar Paswan, popularly known as "Singhwa", who according to several accounts, didn't like the exploitation of Dalits.
 He was also reported to be involved in a murder.
 Singhwa challenged Mahavir Mahto and the "Kurmi dominance", and this became the root cause of the 1977 event, which drew nationwide attention.
 Singhwa mobilised his friends and his castemen, and asserted himself before the Kulaks of the Kurmi caste, which led to threats and intimidation by the latter; he was warned and the Kulaks, showing a potential threat in him, decided to eliminate him at all.

 In May 1977, a gang under the leadership of Indradeo Chaudhary, Mahavir Mahto and Parsuram Dhanuk attacked Singhwa.
-The Dusadhs and Musahar, retailiated by firing at the attacking party and pelted stones at them, emboldened by the initial victory, they were to take a step ahead, but soon, another gang emerged from the Mahavir's house, and to save themselves, the "pupils of Singhwa" rushed towards Rohan Mahto's house and locked themselves in.
+The Dusadhs and Musahar, retaliated by firing at the attacking party and pelted stones at them, emboldened by the initial victory, they were to take a step ahead, but soon, another gang emerged from the Mahavir's house, and to save themselves, the "pupils of Singhwa" rushed towards Rohan Mahto's house and locked themselves in.
 The massacre took place after the "hiding party" was forced out of the house by the armed men belonging to the three gangs, and the shooting of the eleven people was followed by the burning all of them in funeral pyre, prepared by the Kurmis, who stood nearby as the witnesses.
 Arun Ranjan reports the event as follows: